ThaDafinser/SpeedLoader/README.md

 Load PHP classes faster...some thoughts from my mind

 ## What is the idea?
+Since the required amount of loaded classes gets larger and larger, the autoloading part takes more and more time...
-There are a lot of optimizations already around for autoloading.
+Currently there are a lot of optimizations already around for autoloading.
+See https://github.com/ThaDafinser/SpeedLoader#references

+But there is still a lack for an composer integrated autoloader, which optimize regardless of the chosen frameworks / dependencies...and i think the autoload classmap cant be the last step of optimization taken at the "low level"

 ### Some techniques
 - autoload classmap